tbconroy/tbconroy.github.io/_posts/2019-01-02-implementing-a-priority-queue-using-heapsort-in-ruby.md

   - min-heap
   - ruby
 ---
 Heaps are a tree data structure that can be implemented using an array.
-In this case a heap will be a binary min-heap, which means each parent node will be less than the value of each of, at most, two child nodes:
+In this case a heap will be a binary min-heap, which means each parent node will be less than the value of each of, at most, two child nodes.

 ```
     1